Alan-Miller/headers/README.md

 CORS adds new headers that let servers describe which origins are allowed to access that information.
 For request methods other than a simple `GET`, `HEAD`, or `POST`, CORS requires browsers to "preflight" the request by asking for supported methods from the server with an `OPTIONS` request method and then, if approved by the server, sending the main request with the request method.
 Servers can also notify clients whether credentials (like cookies) should be sent, too.

 NOTE ABOUT PROXIES: A proxy can act as an alternative to using CORS.
-For example, if you are not able to edit the server to include CORS, a proxy can return the `Access-Control-Allow-Origin` header.
-Instead of making requests to a remote server, you'll make requests to your proxy, which will forward the requests to the server.
+For example, if you would like to make client-side requests to a server which you do not control and whose CORS policy does not allow such client-side requests, you can make a requests to your own server, which will already share a matching origin or whose CORS policy you do control, and it in turn can make server-side requests to the other server.

 ### Cookies

 By default, same-origin requests DO send cookies.
-Try logging in with a proxy.
-A proxy makes treats both back end and front end like the same origin, so a cookie is sent and user information is received.
+If your front-end code authenticates to your own server, even if the server proxies the request to another server, the same origin policy means that any authentication cookies will be sent and user information will be received.

-By default, cross-origin requests do NOT send cookies.
-CORS requests by default do not send or set cookies.
+By default, cross-origin requests do NOT send or set cookies.
-Try logging in without a proxy.
+Try authenticating to a different server than the one from which your JavaScript code was served.
+For example, you might server JavaScript from port 3000 and authenticate to a service running on port 3001.
 Because the front end is on a different port than the back end, the two are not the same origin.
-Without a proxy treating them like the same, no cookie is sent.
+Without a proxy treating them like the same, and without the appropriate CORS policy, no cookie is sent.
 You may see a 404 (Not Found) error in the console.

-And yet if you click the URL in the console, you may see your data in the browser.
-That is because the browser is not the same origin.
-[RICHARD]
+Interestingly, if you open the same authentication URL in a new tab, it may show you as authenticated, even though the cross-origin XHR request failed.
+This is because requests initiated by the user, e.g. opening a new tab and entering a URL, and requests initiated by a script, e.g. an XHR request from inside JavaScript, have different security policies.
+By default, user-initiated requests send cookies, while cross-origin script requests do not send cookies.

+As an example of why this is important, imagine what might happen if your bank's CORS policy was too lax, e.g. they use `'Access-Control-Allow-Origin': *` and `Access-Control-Allow-Credentials: true` on their website.
+One day you login to your bank to check your balance.
+A website in another tab of your browser has been hacked and is running malicious code.
+Without your knowledge, this malicious code makes a POST request to your bank, e.g. `axios.post('https://www.yourbank.com/transfer?amount=5000&to=attacker@example.com')`.
+Because the request came from your browser, the bank believes it's you and honors the transfer request.

+As an aside, one type of attack that might allow a website to be running foreign code is called "cross-site scripting" (XSS).
+The type of attack in which someone else initiates requests from your browser as if they were you is called "cross-site request forgery" (CSRF).

-But we can put withCredentials header in the HTTP request. axios lets us do this in a request object.
-Alternatively, you can set axios defaults globally to apply to all axios requests.
+If you intend to authenticate (i.e. send cookies) to another origin, not only will you need the appropriate server-side CORS policy, you'll also need to enable the `Access-Control-Allow-Credentials` header in your client-side requests.
+With axios this can be done using the option `withCredentials: true` on the request object.
+Alternatively, you can set axios options globally to apply to all axios requests.

 ```js
 // front end HTTP request